 • Weight: 778g

 The Sony FE 50mm F1.2 GM is the largest aperture prime lens for Sony E-Mount cameras, and has answered the calls of Sony fans who have been asking for a lens brighter than f/1.4.
 The lens offers superb sharpness even wide-open at f/1.2, and has minimal chromatic aberration.
 There’s also fast and silent autofocus, an aperture ring (that can be set to clickless), customisable function buttons, as well as excellent build and handling that you would expect from a G Master lens.
-Some lovely bokeh and background blur make this a great option for portrait photography.
+I loved the bokeh and background blur, it is definitely a great option for portrait photography.
 It’s also barely bigger than the 50mm f/1.4.

 Read our Sony FE 50mm F1.2 GM review